Gastrectomy is surgery to remove part or all of the stomach.

 After surgery, there may be a tube in your nose which will help keep your stomach empty.
 It is removed as soon as your bowels are working well.

-Patients usually stay in hospital for 6-10 days.
+You may stay in hospital for 6 to10 days.